WiIIiam278/HuskTowns/docs/Commands.md

 The `husktowns.command.admintown.*` permission can be used to grant all administrator (`/admintown`) commands.

 ## /husktowns command
-The `/husktowns` command (base permission: `husktowns.command.husktowns`) is for plugin system maintenence and information.
+The `/husktowns` command (base permission: `husktowns.command.husktowns`) is for plugin system maintenance and information.

 | Command              | Description                      | Permission                            |
 |----------------------|----------------------------------|---------------------------------------|